 For further information you can telephone the Special Financial Claims Section of the Department of Finance and Deregulation on 1800 227 572.

-To make a complaint or to find out more information see the ICAC website : http://www.icac.sa.gov.au/
+To find out more information or make a complaint see the ICAC website

 Complaints against a council may arise from a decision made by the council or an action they have taken.
 They may include complaints about services provided or conduct of council employees or council members.